emilekm2142/flatbuffers_uw/flatcc-0.5.2/README.md

 performance.
 For platforms without compiler intrinsics for byteswapping, this can be much worse.

-Flatbuffers encoded in big endian will have the optional file identifier byteswapped.
+Flatbuffers encoded in big endian will have the optional file Id byteswapped.
 The interface should make this transparent, but details are still being worked out.
-For example, a buffer should always verify the monster buffer has the identifier "MONS", but internally the buffer will store the identifier as "SNOM" on big endian encoded buffers.
+For example, a buffer should always verify the monster buffer has the Id "MONS", but internally the buffer will store the Id as "SNOM" on big endian encoded buffers.

 Because buffers can be encode in two ways, `flatcc` uses the term `native` endianness and `protocol` endianess. `_pe` is a suffix used in